Rate this page:

-Because Jira permits a default level of access to anonymous users, it does not supply a typical authentication challenge.
-Some HTTP client software expect to receive an authentication challenge before they will send an authorization header.
-This means that it may not behave as expected.
-In this case, you may need to configure it to supply the authorization header, as described above, rather than relying on its default mechanism.
+Because Jira permits a default level of access to anonymous users, it does not supply an authentication challenge.
+Some HTTP clients expect to receive an authentication challenge before they send an authorization header.
+This means that a client may not behave as expected.
+In this case, configure the client to supply the authorization header, as described above, rather than relying on its default mechanism.

-A CAPTCHA is 'triggered' after several consecutive failed log in attempts, after which the user is required to interpret a distorted picture of a word and type that word into a text field with each subsequent log in attempt.
+A CAPTCHA is 'triggered' after several consecutive failed log in attempts, and requires the user to interpret a distorted picture of a word and type that word into a text field with each subsequent log in attempt.
 If CAPTCHA has been triggered, you cannot use Jira's REST API to authenticate with the Jira site.

-You can check this in the error response from Jira -- If there is an header with a a value of , this means the application rejected the login without even checking the password.
+You can check this in the error response from Jira.
+If there is an header with a value of , the application rejected the login without even checking the password.
 This is the most common indication that Jira's CAPTCHA feature has been triggered.